 business entity includes an individual, body corporate, trust or partnership, who or that carries on business;

-call out means to arrange for the hiring of a taxi through a business entity (other than the driver) that, in the ordinary course of its business, arranges for taxis to meet persons who wish to hire a taxi.
+call out means to arrange for the hiring of a taxi through a business entity (other than the driver) that, in the ordinary course of its business, arranges for taxis to meet persons who wish to hire a taxi;

+region means a region described in the Regional Development Commissions Act 1993 Schedule 1.

+(2) A term has the same meaning in these regulations as it has in the Transport Co-ordination Act 1966 Part IIIB.

-[Regulation 2A inserted in Gazette 1 Dec 2005 p.
-5793-4.]
+[Regulation 2A inserted in Gazette 13 Dec 2013 p.
+6178.]

 3. Fares and charges (Sch.
 1)

-(1) Subject to this regulation where a taxi-car is hired in a portion of the State specified in Schedule 1 the fares and charges to be taken or made for the hire of the taxi-car shall be not more than those set out in Schedule 1 in respect of that portion of the State.
+(1) Subject to this regulation where a taxi-car is hired in a region the fares and charges to be taken or made for the hire of the taxi-car shall be not more than those set out in Schedule 1 in respect of that region.

 (1a) Fares and charges less than those set out in Schedule 1 shall be taken or made, and fares and charges more than those set out in the Schedule may be taken or made, if the Director General approves such fares and charges as —